This tutorial for the Interactive Data Language (IDL) was developed for

 All of these exercises could be completed using intrinsic IDL

-routines and the RSI-supplied User's Library.
+routines and the Exelis-supplied User's Library.
 However, in some

 instances the built-ins can be awkward, and I have assumed